fchinu/TANS/docs/Vertexing.md

 RunAnalysis()
 ```

-It is possible to add some arguments to the Complile_Reconstruction.cpp file to activate different options:
+It is possible to add some arguments to the Compile_Reconstruction.cpp file to activate different options:
 - `.x Compile_Reconstruction.cpp+("force")` to force the compilation of the different files
 - `.x Compile_Reconstruction.cpp+("clean")` to delete all the compilation outputs coming from previous compilations before compiling